 • Live-stream Wed.-Thu.: YouTube.com/citizentube

-• A microsite with the bios of the speakers was supposed to be live by now, but apparently isn’t.JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+• A microsite with the bios of the speakers was supposed to be live by now, but apparently isn’t.JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.